cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

-# How to Set Up Git Bash with Pseudo Console Support
+# How to Set Up Git Bash with Pseudo Console Support on Windows

 If you already have Git Bash installed, then uninstall it by hitting the Windows key, searching for `Add or remove